openapi-ts/openapi-typescript/.github/ISSUE_TEMPLATE/bug-report-ts.md

 ---
-name: Bug report
+name: "Bug report: openapi-typescript"
-about: Unrelated to the OpenAPI schema (Node error, etc.)
+about: For the openapi-typescript library
-title: ''
+title: ""
-labels: ''
+labels: openapi-ts, bug
-assignees: ''
+assignees: ""
 ---

 **Description**